FreshAirTonight/af2complex/README.md

 ./run_af2comp.sh
 ```

 The output structural models are under the subdirectory `af2c_mod`.
-By default, this run uses the `multimer_np` mode, which assembles input monomer features using unpaired MSAs and runs the `multimer_x_multimer` models for inference.
-You may also use test the `monomer_ptm` mode, which uses the original monomer DL modles and unpaired MSAs.
+By default, this run uses the `multimer_np` model preset, which assembles input monomer features using unpaired MSAs and applys the `multimer_x_multimer` models for inference.
+You may also use test the `monomer_ptm` model preset, which uses the original monomer DL modles and unpaired MSAs.
 For the purpose of comparison, the experimental structures of these two examples are under subdirectory `ground_truth`.

 The run time for a single model prediction is about two to five minutes on a workstation equipped with an Nvidia RTX6000 GPU.
 It is recommended to run these examples on a machine with a modern GPU such as Nvidia RTX6000, P100, V100, or higher.
 We have not tested the code on a CPU-only computer, but running these examples should not be a problem on a modern computer.